crpietschmann/portfolio/_posts/2007-05-16-learn-aspnet-provider-model-by-example-via-blogenginenet.markdown

 <a href="http://www.codeplex.com/blogengine/SourceControl/ListDownloadableCommits.aspx">Go check out the code and learn how to implement the ASP.NET Provider Model by example!</a>

+Related Links:
-Related Links:<br /> <a href="http://msdn2.microsoft.com/en-us/library/aa479030.aspx">Introduction to the Provider Model</a><br /> <a href="http://www.codeplex.com/blogengine">BlogEngine.NET</a> - full featured blog engine targeted at .NET developers.
-It is light weight and very simple to modify and extend.<br /> <a href="http://blog.madskristensen.dk">.NET Slave - Mads Kristensen's Blog</a> (don't forget to thank him for BlogEngine.NET!)
+ <a href="http://msdn2.microsoft.com/en-us/library/aa479030.aspx">Introduction to the Provider Model</a>
+ <a href="http://www.codeplex.com/blogengine">BlogEngine.NET</a> - full featured blog engine targeted at .NET developers.
+It is light weight and very simple to modify and extend.
+ <a href="http://blog.madskristensen.dk">.NET Slave - Mads Kristensen's Blog</a> (don't forget to thank him for BlogEngine.NET!)

 Thanks Mads!